hydrozoa-yt/simple-jetty-example-tls/README.md

 Features:
  * HTTPS, with TLS certificates loading from `keystore/self_signed.keystore`
  * Serves directory `/.well-known/acme-challenge/` to complete acme-challenge with webroot approach (to avoid downtime running certbot in standalone).
+ * Builds with maven and stages distribution in `dis/` with `compile-distribution.ps1`

 License
 =======